ppchhabra/website/dataset.md

 ### styles in designs

-Product design (or the form of a product) is an important aspect of new product development.
+<sub>Product design</sub> (or the form of a product) is an important aspect of new product development.
 This site serves as a repository where I (in collaboration with Jürgen Mihm, and Manuel Sosa) post results, data, and materials for our ongoing research on product design.

 The styles dataset (found [here](https://drive.google.com/open?id=1s6iJnyxDbWrNXFv0RCjiLY3ubK2eIxZ7)) came out of this [paper](https://pubsonline.informs.org/doi/10.1287/mnsc.2016.2653): using design patent data granted from 1977-2010, we categorized over 350,000 designs into over 9,000 styles (or categories of designs that are perceived to be visually similar).